about the company

 Jordan Miller grew up in Indiana and trained at the New American Youth Ballet and Conservatory.
 She went to the School of American Ballet in New York for two years before she was invited to join the New York City Ballet, where she danced for another year and a half.
 Since her stint there, she has been freelancing and dancing with companies like Pennsylvania Ballet, Aspen Santa Fe Ballet, Norte Maar, Brookoff Dance Repertory Company, and BalletNext.

 Tiffany Mangulabnan is from Manila, Philippines.
 She studied ballet at the Philippine Ballet Theatre Conservatoire and made her way up the ranks - apprentice, corps de ballet member, soloist - at the Philippine Ballet Theatre.
 She became a principal dancer with PBT in 2010 and performed leading roles in several classical ballets, including Odette/Odile in Swan Lake.
 She moved to New York in 2012 and danced with BalletNext until the summer of 2016.
-She has also performed with Terra Firma Dance Theatre, Norte Maar, ACB Dance Company, and other companies in New York City.
+Since then she has been freelancing and performing with such companies as with Emery LeCrone DANCE, Claudia Schreier & Company, Pigeonwing Dance, Gleich Dances and others in New York City.